gosndka/hgxs/README.md

 rclone_check_first = "enabled"            # Tells rclone to perform check first before transfer.
 (Default is "enabled") rclone_fast_list = "enabled"              # Enable --fast-list, useful to reduce the API call but uses more memory.
-(Default is "enabled") rclone_modtime = "noupdate"               # Tells rclone to update the modified time of a file.
+(Default is "enabled") rclone_modtime = "update"               # Tells rclone to update the modified time of a file.
 (Set to "update" or "noupdate".
 Default is "update")

-rclone_compare = "checksum"                # rclone compare mode:
+rclone_compare = "default"                # rclone compare mode:
                                           # default            : rclone will look at modification time and size.
                                           # checksum           : rclone will look at checksum and size.
                                           # only-mod-time      : rclone will look at checksum and modification time.
                                           # only-size          : rclone will look at file size only.
                                           # only-checksum      : rclone will look at checksum only.
 ```
+If ```rclone_sa_path = "default"``` you have to store your service accounts inside a folder name "service_account" in your rclone folder.

-You could modify the ```rclone_args = ""```, but for the sake of keeping the script having any issue, I recommend you not to add more rclone flags.
+You could modify the ```rclone_args = ""```, but for the sake of keeping the script from having any issue (that I may not be able to help you), I recommend you not to add more rclone flags.
 If you know exactly what you are doing and you know how to read the flow of the script, feel free to modify it, of course!

 # Disclaimer